-At year-end 2016, the aggregate assets of the entire banking sector (including foreign entities) amounted to around €764 billion, corresponding to 223% of Norway’s total GDP.
-However, given the large presence of foreign banks, total assets relative to the size of the economy is noticeably lower when only regarding Norwegian banks.
-The financial intermediation sector contributes approximately 7% of national GDP and employs around 2% (50,000 people) of the total labour force.
+At year end 2017, the aggregate assets of the banking sector (including foreign entities) amounted to around €631 billion, corresponding to 190% of Norway’s total GDP.
+However, given the large presence of foreign banks, total assets relative to the size of the economy is noticeably lower when regarding Norwegian banks only.
+The financial intermediation sector contributes approximately 6% of GDP and employs around 2% (50,000 people) of the total labour force.

-When it comes to funding, the most important sources are retail deposits and covered bonds.
-Large banks have a considerably larger share of market-based, international funding than smaller banks, which base their operations largely on depository funding and inter-bank loans.
+When it comes to funding, the most important sources are deposits and covered bonds.
+Large banks have a considerably larger share of market-based, international funding than smaller banks, which base their operations largely on depository funding.
 Bank deposits are guaranteed by the Norwegian deposit guarantee scheme and have thus proven to be a stable source of funding, also during the financial crisis.
-The guarantee provided by the Banks’ Guarantee Fund covers up to NOK 2 million (approx. €220,000) per depositor per bank, but could be changed in the future to the equivalent of €100,000 to be aligned with the EU.
-The deposit-to-loan ratio (deposits as a share of gross loans to customers) for Norwegian parent banks was 94% at year-end 2016.
-The high level is due to the transfer of mortgages to separate credit institutions (for the purpose of issuing covered bonds).
-By including these loans, the deposit-to-loan ratio was 57%.
+The guarantee provided by the Banks’ Guarantee Fund covers up to NOK 2 million (approximately €210,000) per depositor per bank.
+This may be changed in the future to the equivalent of €100,000 to be aligned with the EU.
+The deposit-to-loan ratio (deposits as a share of gross loans to customers) for Norwegian parent banks was 98% at year end 2017.
+The high level is due to the transfer of mortgages to separate credit institutions (with the purpose of issuing covered bonds).
+If these loans were included, the deposit-to-loan ratio would be 59%.